 He grew up in both Los Angeles and in New York, surrounded by his parents’ musical and artistic peers; this inspired in Zawinul a deep passion for music and storytelling which connects all of his projects together.

-In 2016, Zawinul continues to expand his horizons as a filmmaker and is presently in production for the upcoming documentaries, Joe Zawinul: An American Dream, which seeks to honor his father’s talent, passionate personality and amazing career and crowd-funded This is This, about his father’s internationally famous experimental jazz group, Weather Report.
+In 2018, Zawinul continues to expand his horizons as a filmmaker and is presently in production for the upcoming documentaries, Joe Zawinul: An American Dream, which seeks to honor his father’s talent, passionate personality and amazing career and crowd-funded This is This: The Incredible Journey of Weather Report, about his father’s internationally famous experimental jazz group, Weather Report.